nightblade9/SharpForge/README.md

 # SharpForge

-:warning: **SharpForge is relatively new and likely buggy.
-You can expect breaking changes at any time.** :warning:
+:warning: **SharpForge is an architectural proof-of-concept, and is no longer under development.** :warning:

-A multi-platform 2D game engine for desktop games.
+The vision: a multi-platform 2D game engine for desktop games.
 Free and open source (FOSS).
 Built in C# and .NET 8, for C# developers, on the shoulders of giants.

-I created SharpForge because of my vision: to create a great game editor and game engine, that's accessible to C# developers end-to-end -- it's free and open-source, and you can fork and edit every line of code yourself.
+Create a great game editor and game engine, that's accessible to C# developers end-to-end -- it's free and open-source, and you can fork and edit every line of code yourself.
 And it should be intuitive, run fast, be well-designed and architected, and work across desktop (Windows, Linux, and Mac) for 2D games.

+Turns out that vision is here.
+Check out the amazing [FlatRedBall](https://flatredball.com) engine.
+It delivers on this promise quite well.

+With one caveat: integration.
+With FRB, you separately run an IDE (Visual Studio), tile editor (Tiled), and game maker (FRB Editor).
+The experience is not integrated as seamlessly as something like Godot.

+Why is SharpForge nothing more than a concept?
+Because **FRB is as good as it gets, leveraging existing FOSS.** For a really slick integrated user experience, like [https://godotengine.org], you need to **build everything yourself.** Build a small IDE, with a small level-editor, animation editor, everything.
+And that's just not something one person can do; so I retired SharpForge.

+If a team can rally around this vision and commit to it, maybe this can be a viable option in the future.

 # Contributing